-Since August 2012, general practitioners (GPs) and obstetricians and gynaecologists (O&Gs) have been able to prescribe medical abortion drugs to patients through their practice, after the medication was listed by the Therapeutic Goods Administration (TGA).
-The medication, marketed in Australia as MS 2-Step, is also listed on the Pharmaceutical Benefits Scheme, and is available for use to end pregnancies less than nine weeks gestation.
+General Practitioners (GPs) and Obstetricians and Gynaecologists (O&Gs) are able to prescribe medical abortion medications to patients through their practice, which are listed by the Therapeutic Goods Administration (TGA) and marketed in Australia as MS-2 Step.
+It is also listed on the Pharmaceutical Benefits Scheme, and is available for use to end pregnancies less than nine weeks gestation.

-By providing medical termination of pregnancy (MTOP), GPs can now provide effective help to women when they are faced with an unplanned pregnancy.
-The inclusion of MTOP to the mantle of care a GP can provide will extend the holistic service they can offer to women through their practice.
-Patient supporter is offered by the after hours care service provided by MS Health, the distributor licensed by the TGA.
+By providing medical termination of pregnancy (MTOP) GP’s can offer their patients a safe and effective method to end a pregnancy under 9 weeks gestation.
+Patient support is offered by the 24-hour telephone aftercare service provided by MS Health, the distributor licensed by the TGA.
 In the rare event of complications, patients can present to the nearest hospital emergency department as they would if seeking treatment for spontaneous miscarriage and its complications.

 GPs and O&Gs can become licensed prescribers by:

 - Identify a pharmacist willing to stock and dispense the medication.
-A GPs prescriptions for MS 2-Step must all be dispensed by this affiliated pharmacist, and pharmacists must register with MS Health before they can dispense.
-MS Health are able to assist with this.
+Prescriptions for MS-2 Step must be dispensed by a pharmacist who has registered and completed training with MS Health.

 - O&Gs will need to have current registration and be enrolled as a prescriber with MS Health.